 SCREEN: Show the upper and lower plate temperature.

-Talent using the built-in thickness gauge to measure the sample. { this moves to 3.2.2]
+Talent using the built-in thickness gauge to measure the sample. [this is not a physical step, but part of the machines procedure]

 Then, place the mycelium-based composite sample in the heat flow meter and close the door, ensuring the sample remains centered [1].